 Atlantic & Pacific Packaging Company Limited ('the Company') operates as a manufacturer of a wide range of packaging materials including corrugated cartons, assorted containers and bags.
+During the year the Company also started egg tray using recyclable materials and also ventured into signage business.
 The Company is a limited liability company incorporated and domiciled in the Republic of Fiji.
 The Company operates predominantly in Fiji and is listed on the South Pacific Stock Exchange.

-These financial statements were authorised for issue by the Board of Directors on 23rd September 2021.
+These financial statements were authorised for issue by the Board of Directors on 22nd September 2022.